Ushus1/Gmail-MCP/README.md

 ## Setup

 1. Create a Google Cloud Project & enable Gmail API.
+     Go to Google Cloud Console.
+     Create a new project (or select an existing one).
+     Navigate to APIs & Services > Library and enable Gmail API.
+     Go to APIs & Services > Credentials.
+     Click Create Credentials > OAuth client ID.
+     Choose Desktop app, give it a name, and create.
+     Download the generated credentials.json file.
+This will be used by your MCP Gmail server to authenticate.
 2. Create OAuth credentials (Desktop App) and download `credentials.json`.
 3. Place `credentials.json` in this folder.
 4. Install dependencies:
     pip install -r requirements.txt
 5. Start the MCP Gmail server: python gmail_mcp_server.py